What we fund

 Research

-The Trustees will ensure that any research funded is charitable justified and undertaken for the public benefit and not solely or mainly for self-interest or for private or commercial consumption.
-Results will be disseminated to the public and others able to utilise or benefit from it.
+The Trustees ensure that all the research we fund is charitable, justified and undertaken for the public benefit.
+Results are disseminated to the public so that all can benefit from it.